Parasites, Worms, and Diseases in Meat

-This disease is relatively rare but very serious (9).
-The most commonly affected are the elderly, pregnant women, newborns, and immunocompromised individuals (10).
-However, others may be affected as well.
+This disease is relatively rare but very serious.
+The most commonly affected are the elderly, pregnant women, newborns, and immunocompromised individuals.
+However, others may be affected, as well.

-Symptoms are mild in pregnant women, who are the most likely among adults to get this disease (10).
-Unfortunately, infection can result in several complications with delivery and impact the health of newborns (10).
-Others with this disease may develop a fever, achy muscles, stiff necks, confusion, imbalance, and convulsions (10).
+Symptoms are mild in pregnant women, who are the most likely among adults to get this disease.
+Unfortunately, an infection can result in several complications with delivery and impact the health of newborns.
+Others with this disease may develop a fever, achy muscles, stiff necks, confusion, imbalance, and convulsions.

-Listeria bacteria live in soil and water and can be carried by asymptomatic animals (10).
+Listeria bacteria live in soil and water and asymptomatic animals can be carriers.
 The meat and dairy products from these animals are also contaminated.
-Raw or undercooked meat, unpasteurized milk, and processed items like hot dogs, smoked seafood, or deli meats are likely sources for this bacteria (10).
+Raw or undercooked meat, unpasteurized milk, and processed items like hot dogs, smoked seafood, or deli meats are likely sources for this bacteria.

-Fortunately, listeria-causing bacteria are destroyed with proper cooking and standard pasteurization.
-However, foods made ready-to-eat may not be safe (10).
-This is because products like deli meats or hot dogs may become contaminated after processing but before packaging (10).
-Even if these items are refrigerated, the bacteria have been known to thrive in these cold conditions (10).
+Fortunately, proper cooking and standard pasteurization destroy listeria-causing bacteria.
+However, foods made ready-to-eat may not be safe for consumption.
+This is because products like deli meats or hot dogs may become contaminated after processing but before packaging.
+Even if these items are refrigerated, the bacteria have been known to thrive in these cold conditions.

-Consuming contaminated chicken or eggs exposes individuals to salmonella bacteria (11).
+Consuming contaminated chicken or eggs exposes individuals to salmonella bacteria.

-Infection may also result from contact with the feces of reptiles, chicks, and ducklings (11).
+Infection may also result from contact with the feces of reptiles, chicks, and ducklings.
 Developing salmonellosis from the feces of dogs, cats, birds, horses, or livestock is possible as well, but less common.

-Those most at risk are individuals five years of age or younger, those with organ transplants, AIDS patients, and individuals undergoing cancer treatment (11).
+Those most at risk are individuals five years of age or younger, those with organ transplants, AIDS patients, and individuals undergoing cancer treatment.

-Salmonellosis causes diarrhea, fever, and abdominal pain that persist for approximately one week (11).
-In some cases, people may require medical attention if diarrhea is particularly problematic or other organs become infected (11).
+Salmonellosis causes diarrhea, fever, and abdominal pain that persist for approximately one week.
+In some cases, people may require medical attention if diarrhea is particularly problematic or other organs become infected.

 Toxoplasmosis causes more fatalities than any other foodborne illness within the United States.
 Luckily, of the millions of Americans who are infected, most remain asymptomatic due to well-functioning immune systems.
 It is the pregnant or immune compromised who are at risk.

-By adulthood, as many as twenty out of one hundred individuals in North America have experienced a protozoa-induced toxoplasmosis infection (12).
-However, the symptoms of disease are typically limited to swollen glands, achy muscles, and flu-like symptoms (13).
+By adulthood, as many as twenty out of one hundred individuals in North America have experienced a protozoa-induced toxoplasmosis infection.
+However, the symptoms of the disease are typically limited to swollen glands, achy muscles, and flu-like symptoms.

-Unfortunately, if a woman is infected before or during pregnancy the disease can be passed on to her growing fetus (12).
-Early in development this can result in fetal death, poor fetal growth or premature delivery (12).
-If exposed later on, babies may be born with compromised eye function, water around their brains, convulsions, or mental abnormalities (12).
+Unfortunately, if a woman is infected before or during pregnancy the disease can be passed on to her growing fetus.
+Early in development, this can result in fetal death, poor fetal growth or premature delivery.
+If exposed later on, babies may be born with compromised eye function, water around their brains, convulsions, or mental abnormalities.

-Eating improperly cooked pork, lamb, or venison or drinking contaminated water passes on the toxoplasmosis parasite (13).
-So does exposure to the feces of cats, as happens when cleaning litter boxes (13).
+Eating improperly cooked pork, lamb, or venison or drinking contaminated water passes on the toxoplasmosis parasite.
+So does exposure to the feces of cats, as happens when cleaning litter boxes.

 Any individuals who handle the meat or carcasses of wild animals should be knowledgeable about the bacterial disease tularemia.

-Close contact with wild animals and exposure to their bites, blood, and raw meat can all result in this disease (14).
-The bacteria can also be transferred through ticks and biting flies, water, soil, and even the surrounding air (14).
+Close contact with wild animals and exposure to their bites, blood, or raw meat can all result in this disease.
+The bacteria can also be transferred through ticks or biting flies, water, soil, and even the surrounding air.

-Tularemia affects both people and their pets (14).
-In humans, symptoms include fevers, chills, headaches, diarrhea, achy muscles, painful joints, coughs, and weakness (15).
-Pneumonia, chest pain, and breathing complications can develop and individuals may stop breathing entirely (15).
-If untreated, people have been known to die from complications (15).
+Tularemia affects both people and their pets.
+In humans, symptoms include fevers, chills, headaches, diarrhea, achy muscles, painful joints, coughs, and weakness.
+Pneumonia, chest pain, and breathing complications can develop and individuals may stop breathing entirely.
+If untreated, people have been known to die from complications.

 This can all be prevented by avoiding wild rodents, beavers, squirrels, hares, or rabbits and, when unavoidable, only handling their carcasses and meat with gloves.
-Water that comes in contact with wild animals should also be avoided as well, unless it is first properly treated (15).
+Water that comes in contact with wild animals should also be avoided as well unless it is first properly treated.

 Yersiniosis is particularly problematic at cooler temperatures in temperate climates like northern Europe, Canada, and Japan, and is common among individuals with elevated iron levels, such as those with chronic hemolysis or who are prescribed iron-chelating medications.

-The tersinia enterocolitica bacterium sickens individuals for up to three weeks (16).
-Younger children develop fevers, abdominal pain, and diarrhea (17).
-Adults are less often affected.
-When they do get yersiniosis, they develop fevers and pain on the right side of their body (17).
-In some individuals, symptoms persist beyond the normal three weeks and pain in the joints may last for months (17).
+The yersinia enterocolitica bacterium can sicken individuals for weeks.
+However, it is most common in younger children.
+While kids develop fevers, abdominal pain, and diarrhea, adults are less often affected.
+When they do get yersiniosis, they develop fevers and pain on the right side of their body.
+In some individuals, symptoms persist beyond the standard three weeks, and pain in their joints may last for months.

-To prevent contamination, clean hands and any surfaces that come in contact with raw pork (17).
-People exposed to the feces of cats, dogs, horses, cows, rodents, or rabbits may also get yersiniosis, so always wash hands with soap after close contact with these animals (17).
+To prevent contamination with these bacteria, clean hands and any surfaces that come in contact with raw pork.
+People exposed to the feces of cats, dogs, horses, cows, rodents, or rabbits may also get yersiniosis, so always wash hands with soap after close contact with these animals.